troinine/hass-config/README.md

 - Light card with a slider
 - User card with device tracker and battery statuses
 - Notification card that is used in the sidebar
+- Vacuum card with buttons to control the robot vacuum
+- Media card with buttons to control the media player
 - Conditional card which allows flexible way of conditionally showing or hiding a card

 All cards try to incorporate similar design.
 Icons can glow based on the state and the light card has a glowing box shadow when the respective light is on.